The Last Word with Lawrence O'Donnell: History

 The show originally premiered in the 10:00 pm slot Monday-Thursday on September 27, 2010, with the first episode featuring Vice President Joe Biden and Countdown host Keith Olbermann.
 The show was moved to the 8 pm slot in January 2011 when Olbermann's show was canceled.
 Last Word returned to its original 10:00 p.m. slot in October 2011.

 Between March and April 2020 during the COVID-19 pandemic, MSNBC temporarily replaced the Tuesday evening broadcasts with NBC News Special Report hours either hosted by NBC Nightly News anchor Lester Holt or Today co-anchors Savannah Guthrie and Hoda Kotb.

 During the 2022 United States elections, The Last Word with Lawrence O'Donnell was temporarily replaced on Fridays with The Kornacki Countdown hosted by Steve Kornacki during the 2022 midterm elections from October 14 to Election Day November 8.

 Since 2024, the program also airs a recap on Sunday as part of Prime Weekend, which also recaps from The Rachel Maddow Show, Deadline: White House, The 11th Hour with Stephanie Ruhle, The Briefing with Jen Psaki, All In with Chris Hayes and The Weeknight.

 Format

 The Last Word with Lawrence O'Donnell typically features a lengthy monologue in the "A-Block," followed by interviews and discussions with guests throughout the remainder of the show.

-Replays of the show are available on MSNBC's app (accessible from the US only).
+Replays of the show are available on MS NOW's app (accessible from the US only).
 The show is also available as an audio podcast.
-Guest hosts (every Friday night sitting in for O'Donnell) in the series include Ali Velshi and Jonathan Capehart.
+Guest hosts (every Friday night sitting in for O'Donnell) in the series include Jonathan Capehart.